If most people are honest, they probably don’t know how much they’re paying in fees in their investment accounts.

 I’ve tried FeeX out, and it is seems to work as advertised.
 It’s encouraging to see that my accounts are currently doing pretty well as far as fees.

 The FeeX service is not completely unique I don’t think.
-Personal Capital already has a 401(k) fee analyzer you can use, as well as a few other companies having similar fee analyzing products.
+Empower already has a 401(k) fee analyzer you can use, as well as a few other companies having similar fee analyzing products.

 FeeX works well, however, and has the added component of being able to crowdsource better, show lower fee investments and give you help in rolling over your old 401(k).